 - Prominence and clarity of the active choice: Is it possible for users to click through it so fast that they barely notice it, or to skip it entirely? - Extent of choice.
-It is important that the number of options should not be unduly limited as this not only limits access by third parties but also risks creating 'scarcity effects' whereby users infer value from the mere scarcity of an option.60 - Extent of information: As above, it is important that the information provided is true and 'graspable', genuinely aiding decision-making while avoiding information overload.
+It is important that the number of options should not be unduly limited as this not only limits access by third parties but also risks creating 'scarcity effects' whereby users infer value from the mere scarcity of an option. - Extent of information: As above, it is important that the information provided is true and 'graspable', genuinely aiding decision-making while avoiding information overload.
 This is especially important in the context of mandated choice screens, given that end users will not have proactively sought out the choice.
 It is important that they understand the choice they are being asked to make, as well as the options.
-It may be important that the options include short descriptions and logos.61 Social cues, such as user rankings, may be valuable, but take care to ensure that these do not unduly favour incumbents. - Non-discrimination across options: If one option is particularly prominent or ranked highly, users are especially likely to choose it, especially if they are in a rush and not focussed.
-This can also relate to information provided before the choice screen that has the effect of 'priming' the user to accept a particular option. - Timing of the choice: Is it provided at a point where users are likely to consider it relevant and likely to spend time thinking about the options? - It is useful that, on the date the DMA comes into force, this should act as a trigger for all relevant device users to receive the required choice prompt.
-This will provide a useful window within which third parties can market their services more widely, thereby helping users to make a considered choice.62
+It may be important that the options include short descriptions and logos.
+Social cues, such as user rankings, may be valuable, but take care to ensure that these do not unduly favour incumbents. - Non-discrimination across options: If one option is particularly prominent or ranked highly, users are especially likely to choose it, especially if they are in a rush and not focussed.
+This

-59 For example, the Mozilla research cited above found evidence that interrupting the user flow in this way substantially increased the extent to which users retained the pre-installed default.
+&lt;sup>59 For example, the Mozilla research cited above found evidence that interrupting the user flow in this way substantially increased the extent to which users retained the pre-installed default.
 See fn.
 60.

-60 At the other extreme, if there are too many options, there could be a risk of choice overload.
+&lt;sup>60 At the other extreme, if there are too many options, there could be a risk of choice overload.
 This can potentially be overcome through the use of 'ordered groups' (eg the 5 most popular options first, followed by the remaining options).
 However, recent experimental research commissioned by Mozilla found no evidence of such choice overload.
 See Mozilla (2023), Can Browser Choice Screens Be Effective?
-Experimental Analysis of the Impact of their Design, Content and Placement.
+Experimental Analysis of the Impact of their Design.
+Content and Placement.

-61 The BEUC research referred to at footnote 54 also found that end users were more inclined to choose the gatekeeper's service in the absence of logos.
+&lt;sup>61 The BEUC research referred to at footnote 54 also found that end users were more inclined to choose the gatekeeper's service in the absence of logos.
 Their interpretation of this finding was that "When users are unable to locate their preferred option immediately, they may feel disorientated and become even more resolute in finding a familiar choice".